CISecurity/ArtifactExpressions/artifacts/macos/macos.softwareupdate_v1.rst

 -----------

 The macos:softwareupdate_test is used to check the status of automatic software updates on MacOSX.
-It is a singleton object.

-The softwareupdate_object is a singleton used to access automatic software update information.
+The required softwareupdate_object is used to access automatic software update information.

-The softwareupdate_state element makes it possible to make assertions about the state of automatic software updates.
+The optional softwareupdate_state element makes it possible to make assertions about the state of automatic software updates.

 Technical Details